tytydraco/yessleep/out/My_Friends_and_I_Found_an_Abandoned_Oil_Rig_Part_4Finale.md

 I’m watching myself comfort my sister as she stares out into the blackness of the sea.

 I know they won’t be able to hear me until the morning, when they go to check the broadcast I’m sending to the control deck up top, but I know that I’m going to ask for their help.
-I’ll warn them of everything that I think the’ll understand, as little as that would be.
+I’ll warn them of everything that I think they’ll understand, as little as that would be.
 I’ll do my best to get them down as quickly as possible, to rescue Maria and I down here.

 Maybe this time they’ll listen to me.
 Maybe this time will be different.